Hugosomers/guild-wars2-api/README.md

-# Rick and Morty API
+# Projeto bônus utilizando a API do Rick and Morty